 In addition to a number of locations, is also the best place to run all kinds of solutions based on Windows.
 This can be important if in our blockchain stack we use ready-made .NET libraries that don’t have their own implementations for Linux.

-Let’s take a look at the solutions I’ve (we’ve!) used in Espeo for multi-cloud infrastructure management as well as the blockchain platform itself for blockchain infrastructure.
+Let’s take a look at the solutions we’ve used in Espeo for multi-cloud infrastructure management as well as the blockchain platform itself for blockchain infrastructure.

 First approach — manual management

 Our first approach was, of course, manual management.
-By this I mean logging into different cloud consoles from several different browsers.
+By this, I mean logging into different cloud consoles from several different browsers.
 This approach worked quite well until we were in control of about 5-6 AWS accounts and one account for each other cloud vendors.
-With such a small number of accounts, it was still possible to manage them so efficiently “on foot.”
+With so few accounts, it was still possible to manage them so efficiently “on foot.”
 It seemed that the investments in the implementation of appropriate tools would take way too long to start paying off, especially that we didn’t know what technologies to stick to and which ones to avoid.

 Second approach — tools.
 Open source?

 The second approach was to analyze the available tools, but we wanted them to be open source tools.
 We were interested, among others, in the Terraform tool (from the creators of Vagrant).
-Very quickly, however, we got the impression that almost all existing open source tools are written as if it were a completely different business model than the one in which Espeo works.
+Very quickly, however, we got the impression that almost all existing open-source tools didn’t line up with how we work.
 So, either to manage your own infrastructure (for one company or one group of companies) or in the best case for managing large projects in the Infrastructure as Code model.
 The latter means describing the infrastructure elements in the form of a language specially created for this purpose.

 Infrastructure as Code is, of course, a very sensible approach, but it has a disadvantage.
 It doesn’t work well for very small projects, which are often at the MVP stage and operate on a single server.
 In such cases, the Infrastructure as Code approach is to shoot a fly with a cannon.
-The effect will, of course, be achieved, however, most customers will immediately ask: why should they pay so much for it?
+You’ll achieve it, but clients will want to know why they’re paying so much for it.